JonatanHellgren/Master/README.md

 # An Impact Measurement Manager Approach to AI Safety
-## Master's thesis in Statistical Learning and AI
-This repository includes all files for my master's project, including the report and code for experiments.
+This repository includes all files for my Master's thesis in Statistical Learning and AI.
+I have divided this repo into a report and a code part.
+The code part is probably the most relevant for anyone looking here.

 ## Abstract
-Comming soon

-## Quick start
 Comming soon

 ## Results